 For instance, if the renter doesn't pay the rent, that is a blatant lease violation.
 A property owner can consult an attorney and begin the eviction process.
 When considering the costs, a property owner starts incurring costs when a renter stops paying rent.
 Whether it's one or two months without rent—or you're dealing with several months of nonpayment—you could be dealing with several thousand dollars worth of lost rental income at the start of the eviction process.

-Serving a 30-Day Eviction Notice Can Require a Paid Server
+Serving a 30-day Eviction Notice Can Require a Paid Server

 Before serving the official 30-day notice, a property owner should issue a 3-day notice to give the tenant a few days to fix a problem that might be an oversight.